kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

   template:
     metadata:
       annotations:
-        config-values-hash: {{ .ParamHashes.MAIN_STATEFUL_SET }}
+        config-values-hash: {{ .ParamGroups.MAIN_GROUP.hash }}
 ```

+When a parameter in the group changes, the hash will change, which in turn would then trigger the restart of the
+pods.

-This proposal would fully remove the `last-plan-execution-uid` and automatic pod restarts.
+This proposal would remove the `last-plan-execution-uid` and automatic pod restarts.
 Configuration for
 pod restarts would be fully in the responsibility of the operator developer.

+It may be a good idea to define a `default` group that is always the set of all defined parameters.

 ### User Stories